YuboC/STA9760-NewYorkPV/README.md

 # New York City Parking Violations
 ```
 This project will load and then analyze a dataset containing millions of NYC
 parking violations since January 2016.
-By completing this exercise,
+By completing this project,
 demonstrating mastery of principles of containerization, terminal navigation,
 python scripting, artifact deployment and AWS EC2 provisioning will be inclued.
 ```